-As you can see, it’s not difficult anymore to manage devices.
+As you can see, it’s not difficult anymore to manage devices and control business data.
 Microsoft has wizardized most of the process for you and Intune offers a nice set of options.
-No more does business have to shrug their shoulders at losing corporate data on personal devices.
+No more do businesses have to shrug their shoulders at losing corporate data on personal devices.
 Once you have your policies in place, the corporate data can be accessed and used easily on mobile devices while the corporation retains control and ownership over its data.
 And when it comes time to wipe, only the data inside the managed apps will be removed.
 All of the owner’s personal data remains.

 Featured image: Shutterstock

 - Top 5 work-from-home lessons every CIO needs to know

 - How Big Data is leveraging our work-from-home responses

 - How to easily backup Windows PCs while working at home

 - Integrating Azure MFA with Always On VPN for better security